Jintiannn/openEuler/README.md

 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/Download_Archive.png">
 </div>

-<p>Moving the cursor to `Developers` on the menu bar, you can see a drop-down list box.
+<p>Moving the cursor to <mark>Developers</mark> on the menu bar, you can see a drop-down list box.
 From here you can join our team as
 developers!</p>

 <div align=center>